Onakleaver/zero_day/0x00-hello_world/README.md

 4-puts.c
 Prints out a string using the puts function. puts function prints out strings and automatically adds a new line at the end.

+5-print.c
+Prints a string using printf function. printf function prints characters without adding a new line at the end and thus you need to add ~\n~ at the end to add a new line.